YourCommunitySpace/datastrikesback/README.md

-# Code repository for datastrikesback yourcommunity.space @ GovHack
+# Code repository for yourcommunity.space @ GovHack 2017

 This is the project repository for datastrikesback.yourcommunity.space